-Two listening events were held at The Christie recently where more than 100 local residents, staff, and interested parties attended and looked at the initial outlines for the centre, learnt more about why the building is vital to the future fight against cancer and shared their views about the proposals.
+Two listening events were held in January at The Christie where more than 100 local residents, staff, and interested parties attended and looked at the initial outlines for the centre, learnt more about why the building is vital to the future fight against cancer and shared their views about the proposals.

 In addition to housing the Cancer Research UK Manchester Institute, the new development will be a major step forward in realising MCRC’s ambition of becoming one of the world’s top five centres for basic, translational and clinical cancer research by 2025.

-The new building will also harness the potential of healthcare research within a catchment area of over three million people as part of the Greater Manchester Cancer Plan (part of the health care devolution project in Greater Manchester) and in partnership with Health Innovation Manchester.
+The new building will also harness the potential of healthcare research within a catchment area of over three million people as part of the Greater Manchester Cancer Plan (part of the healthcare devolution project in Greater Manchester) and in partnership with Health Innovation Manchester.

-Former Christie patient Richard Jackson, a father of two and a head teacher, has recently celebrated being 10 years cancer free following a groundbreaking immunotherapy clinical trial.
+Former Christie patient Richard Jackson, a father of two and a headteacher, has recently celebrated being 10 years cancer free following a groundbreaking immunotherapy clinical trial.
 He believes the new research centre is crucial to achieving better outcomes for patients.

 Richard aged 50, said: “Without research into clinical trials I would not be alive today.
 Cancer research is vital to discover new ways to tackle and treat this cruel disease.
 In order to provide life-extending and potentially life-saving treatment for patients, Manchester needs to be at the forefront of scientific advances and have a facility that will allow doctors, scientists and researchers to work together to achieve the ambition that we all hope will become a reality one day – a future without cancer.”

 The public consultation on the plans will run from Wednesday 6th March to Friday 22nd March.
 There will be public drop-in sessions on Wednesday 6th March from 2pm – 8pm at The Christie and on Saturday 9th March at Withington Library from 10am-1pm.